-101 The use of armed force is prohibited under Article 2(4) of the UN Charter.
-States may resort to armed force only in the exercise of individual or collective self- defence (Article 51 UN Charter) or as authorized by the Security Council (Articles 39-42 UN Charter).
+The use of armed force is prohibited under Article 2(4) of the UN Charter.
+The Charter provides for two express exceptions only.
+States may resort to armed force in the exercise of individual or collective self-defence (Article 51 UN Charter) or as authorized by the Security Council (Articles 39-42 UN Charter).
 International humanitarian law (IHL) applies with equal force to all the parties in an armed conflict irrespective of which party was responsible for starting the conflict.
 IHL comprises the whole of established law governing the conduct of armed conflict.

-1. Introduction.
+- 1. Introduction.
 Although the subject of this Handbook is the law applicable to the conduct of hostilities that applies once a party has entered into armed conflict (the jus in bello), that law cannot be properly understood without some examination of the separate body of rules which determines when resort to armed force is permissible (the jus ad bellum).
-The jus ad bellum has ancient origins but current law is founded on Article 2(4) and Chapter VII of the UN Charter.

-2. The Charter prohibition on the use of force.
+The jus ad bellum has ancient origins but current law is founded on Article 2(4) and Chapter VII of the UN Charter.1 - 2.
+The Charter prohibition on the use of force.
 Article 2(4) of the UN Charter states that: 'All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the purposes of the United Nations.'
 By prohibiting the use of force, rather than war, this provision avoids debate about whether a particular conflict constitutes war.
-Although some writers have endeavoured to read Article 2(4) narrowly, arguing that there are instances in which the use of force may occur without it being directed 'against the territorial integrity or political independence of any state' or being 'in any other manner inconsistent with the purposes of the United Nations', the prevailing view is that Article 2(4) aims to restrict the first resort to significant armed force by a state or states unless it can be justified by reference to one of the specific exceptions to that provision.
-The UN Charter expressly provides for only two such exceptions: (p.
-2) military action authorized by the Security Council and the right of individual or collective self-defence.
+Although some writers have endeavoured to read Article 2(4) narrowly, arguing that there are instances in which the use of force may occur without it being directed 'against the territorial integrity or political independence of any state' or being 'in any other manner inconsistent with the purposes of the United Nations', the prevailing view is that Article 2(4) aims to restrict the first resort to significant armed force by a state or states unless it can be justified by reference to one of the specific